-Software Configuration Of VLANs
+Software Configuration of VLANs

-VLANs may be configured from builds of Pathport Manager 5 software that support this feature.
-Refer to the Pathport Manager documentation for configuration instructions.
+VLANs may be configured using Pathscape software.
+Refer to the Pathscape documentation for configuration instructions.

 When using software to configure the switch, make sure your computer is connected to a Normal (Untagged) port set to the same VLAN ID# as used by the management processor.
 Failure to do so will prevent configuration from being applied.